Introductory Statistics

 Explanation

 The sample space an interval.
 That means this is a continuous distribution.
-The sample space is not bounded.
-That means this is a Normal distribution.
-The other two continuous distributions are either bounded on both sides (Uniform) or bounded below (Exponential).
+The sample space is bounded on both sides.
+That means this is a Uniform distribution.
+The other two continuous distributions are either bounded below (Exponential) or not bounded at all (Normal).

 Another Example